UW voter engagement coalition signals they’re okay with lower male voting rate

 The Democracy Dawgs’ Democratic Engagement Action Plan is yet another example of neglecting a disparity in which boys and men are most impacted.

 If it is politically incorrect or otherwise off-putting to acknowledge areas where boys and men are underperforming, how as a society will we get to a place where we can target efforts to uplift males where they need uplifting?
-How will convince boys and men that equity and equality are for them too, rather than being a path to them being sidelined?
+How will we convince boys and men that equity and equality are for them too, rather than being a path to them being sidelined?

 The NLSVE data source clearly shows disparities in voter engagement along five factors: race/ethnicity (p.
 7), age (p.
 10), sex (p.
 12), educational level (p.
 13), and field of study (p.
 14).
 Democracy Dawgs’ action plan omits one of those five disparities — the one that would compel them to pay specific attention to young men.